 - Immune to Bullets: Funnily, at one point in The Avengers, a fighter jet opens up on him with a jet-mounted Vulcan cannon, and he doesn't realize he's being shot until he hears the bullets bouncing off him.

 - In a Single Bound: While he can't fly, Hulk's jumps are powerful enough that it doesn't really matter.
 This is best exemplified in Ragnarok, where he jumps high enough to punch Surtur in the face.
-Surtur is, at this time, "as tall as a mountain," while Hulk is still at ground level.
+Surtur, at this time, "was over 800 meters tall and growing according to the VFX Supervisor," while Hulk is still at ground level.

 - Lightning Bruiser: Not only is the Hulk very strong, he's also quite fast and agile.

 - Manchild: The Hulk during Thor: Ragnarok can be best described as a big, selfish five-year old who throws massive temper tantrums.
 He almost pouts when Thor yells at him to stop attacking Surtur.